-Co-chaired by graduate students Jacob Emmett and Angelica Verducci, this day-long Symposium will feature papers on Built Environments and Performances of Power.
-Keynote speaker Dr. John Hopkins, Assistant Professor of art history and classical studies at Rice University, specializes in architecture of the Roman Empire.
-His recently published book, “The Genesis of Roman Architecture,” won the Gustave O. Arit Award in the Humanities in December, 2017.
+Co-chaired by graduate students Jacob Emmett and Angelica Verducci on October 26th, the day-long Symposium featured papers on Built Environments and Performances of Power.
+Keynote speaker was Dr. John Hopkins, Assistant Professor of Art History and Classical Studies at Rice University, specializes in Architecture of the Roman Empire.
+He published the book “The Genesis of Roman Architecture” which won the Gustave O. Arit Award in the Humanities in December, 2017.
 The writers of the three winning papers can be found below along with pictures of the graduate speakers of the symposium.

 Friends of Art enjoying a September 16th tour of FRONT International sites in University Circle and Ohio City led by Lisa Kurzner, curator.

 Friends of Art hosted a September 1st picnic at the Squire Valleevue and Valley Ridge Farms and what a beautiful day it turned out to be.

 Saturday, April 15th.
 Members and their guests met at 7411 Cedar Road, the Sculpture Studio of Andrew Chakalis, who offered detailed background and a tour of the historic Fillous and Ruppel Architectural Studio where he now works.
 Mr. Chakalis then spoke on his sculptural process and there was an opportunity during the reception to view works in progress.

 Chair of the Department of Art and Art History